lyndachiwetelu/tweet-monitor/src/README.md

 - Due to a lack of time, I have not implemented worker threads for this but I looked into it for a bit and how and if they might possibly work for this as an improvement
 - I have also not implemented a sophisticated trigger.
 It console.logs only. this is deliberate as I guess the point is it is triggered at the right time
 - Error Handling in a production App would be much much better.
 Logging also.
 - Notes on this are very much welcome.
 It is my first foray into Nestjs and I would love to know how to do things better.
-If you find a problem, wrote an Issue.
+If you find a problem, write an Issue.